-All GMC students receive assistance from a Graduation Coach for planning their term course schedules and overall academic program plans.
+All GMC students receive assistance from an advisor for planning their term course schedules and overall academic program plans through the Academic Advising program.

 Mission: The academic advising program at GMC strives to assist students in identifying, understanding and achieving educational, personal and professional goals by following a path of learning and discovery.
-To that end, Graduation Coaches will foster student success by facilitating an educational experience that holistically leads students to become self-directed, life-long learners and decision-makers.
+To that end, advisors will foster student success by facilitating an educational experience that holistically leads students to become self-directed, life-long learners and decision-makers.

-Georgia Military College provides each student with a Graduation Coach, and basic advising information that can be found on the GMC advising website, GMC College Catalog, and Student Handbook.
-Graduation Coaches are available throughout the academic term to meet with students, to answer their questions, to assist them with college policy, and with monitoring their academic progress and educational goals.
+Georgia Military College provides each student with an advisor, and basic advising information that can be found on the GMC advising website, GMC College Catalog, and Student Handbook.
+Advisors are available throughout the academic term to meet with students, to answer their questions, to assist them with college policy, and with monitoring their academic progress and educational goals.